 Increasing access & safety at tram stops

-Also, if the parking/clearway lane is replaced with a permanent protected bicycle lane, then protected level access tram stops can be built.
-These stops would eliminate the hazard of tram passengers being being struck by a motor vehicle as they embark or disembark, with the accompanying risk of serious injury or death.
+If the parking/clearway lane is replaced with a protected bicycle lane, then level access tram stops can be built that eliminate the hazard of tram passengers being being struck by a motor vehicle as they embark or disembark, thus eliminating the risk of serious injury or death.
 The only remaining hazard would be being struck by a person on a bicycle, which under Safe System, is not classed as imposing a risk of serious injury or death, because the kinetic energy of a person on a bicycle is below the critical threshold.